cedmayer/cedmayer.github.io/documentation/docu-usr/functionalities.md

 ###Edit nominal data
-In the example measurement we import the nominal data from an ASCII file.
+In the example measurement we imported the nominal data from an ASCII file.
 It is also possible to create nominal features.
-For this just check the nominal checkbox and specify the destination system to which this nominal feature belongs to.
-Features are linked to each other by their name in transformation.
-You can have one actual feature with the same name but multiple nominal features with the same name, if they have other destination systems (e.g. PART, OBJECTSYSTEM,...).
+To do this, just check the "is nominal" option in the create dialog of a feature and specify the destination system to which this nominal feature belongs to.
+Features are linked to each other by their name in the transformation.
+You can't have more than one actual feature with a identical name but multiple nominal features with the same name, if they have other destination systems (e.g. PART, OBJECTSYSTEM,...).
-While creating the nominal features by hand you can/ have to specify the values by hand for each feature typ.<br> The values of nominal features can be edited by a double click on the nominal feature in the tableview.
+While creating the nominal features by hand you have to specify the values by hand for each feature typ.<br> The values of nominal features can be edited by a right clicking on the nominal feature in the tableview and choosing the menu "show properties".
 Then just change the values and apply the dialog.
-It´s the same like the transformation parameters.

 ###Readings, observations and statistic
-Double clicking on an actual feature opens an dialog that gives more information about this feature.
-In this dialog you can see the observation, that this feature has with all its attributes like measured values, date, time station,... .
-Also you can see the observations that are created from the observations with all their attributes. <br> Their third and maybe leading tab is the statistic tab.
+If you do a right click on an actual feature and choose the "show properties" dialog, you get more information about this feature.
+In this dialog you can see the observation, which this feature has with all its attributes like measured values, date, time station, and so on.
+Also you can see the readings that are created from the observations with all their attributes. <br> The last tab is the statistic tab.
 Here you can find all the statistic of the feature and its functions.
-All statistic is seperated for each function the feature has.
-You can switch the function via the combobox.
-The statistic of the functions is calculated with variance propagation.
+All statistic is seperated for each function of the feature, which you can switch on the combobox.
+The statistic of the functions is calculated with variance propagation and the resulting arrays can be viewed.

 <figure >
 	<a href="../images/usr/readings.png"><img src="/documentation/images/usr/readings.png"></a>
 	<p align="middle"><i>readings of the point feature</i></p>